OpenSILEX/docs-community-dev/docs/localInstallation.md

 cd ~/OpenSILEX
 git clone https://github.com/OpenSILEX/phis-ws.git
 ```
-Preferably, get the source from the last release at [phis-ws/releases](https://github.com/OpenSILEX/phis-ws/releases).
+Preferably, get the source from the last release at [phis-ws/releases](https://github.com/OpenSILEX/phis-ws/releases) (for example, use `git clone --branch 3.0 https://github.com/OpenSILEX/phis-ws.git` if you want to install the release 3.0).

 #### Web application folder